Welcome to NVIDIA® Cumulus VX.

 Cumulus VX is a free virtual machine (VM) that provides all the features of Cumulus Linux.
 Use Cumulus VX to learn and test Cumulus Linux in your own environment, at your own pace, without organizational and economic barriers.
 You can also produce sandbox environments for prototype assessment, pre-production rollouts, and script development.
 Read the Cumulus VX overview for additional information about Cumulus VX, to see a list of the supported hypervisors, and to read the support policy.

-NVIDIA also offers Cumulus in the Cloud, which is a free, personal, virtual data center network that provides a low-effort way to see NVIDIA Networking technology in action.
+NVIDIA also offers NVIDIA AIR, which is a free, personal, virtual data center network that provides a low-effort way to see NVIDIA Networking technology in action.
 This is a good way to try out Cumulus Linux if you have platform or disk limitations.